 By looking at these three critical issues, you’ll be on your way to deploying an online training program that will move the needle when it comes to behavior, and that will put you at the to of the list as employer of choice.

 There are additional aspects that must be incorporated into an online training program to be truly effective.
-If you’d like to watch or share a quick video on the topic, watch my new video Online Harassment Training – Effective for #TimesUp? and get tips and recommendations on how to ensure any online training programs you invest in are going to be effective and deliver positive behavioral changes.
+If you’d like to watch or share a quick video on the topic, watch or download resources on Online Harassment Training – Effective for #TimesUp? and get tips and recommendations on how to ensure any online training programs you invest in are going to be effective and deliver positive behavioral changes.

 If your organization would benefit from guidance and support to create an effective online training program, contact us at firstname.lastname@example.org or call 1-800-242-6099.
 You can also sign up for a free sexual harassment prevention course trial to see for yourself what effective, impactful training looks like.